 Diet is another concern that makes it nearly impossible to successfully keep owls as pets.
-Since owls are technically a bird of prey, they have specialized nutritional needs that cannot be met by feeding them seeds, pellets, or fresh foods like fruits and veggies.
+Since owls are technically a bird of prey, they have specialized nutritional needs that cannot be met by feeding them seeds, pellets or fresh foods like fruits and vegetables.
 As a matter of fact, if you presented any of these treats to an owl, he or she would likely not even recognize them as food.
-Owls are carnivorous creatures and must be fed whole rodents such as mice as well as small rabbits, guinea pigs, quail and small chickens that are commercially produced in order to meet their complex dietary needs which must be stored frozen and then thawed before feeding or fed live.
+Owls are carnivorous creatures and must be fed whole rodents, like mice, small rabbits, guinea pigs, quail and small chickens that are commercially produced in order to meet their complex dietary needs, and must be stored frozen and then thawed before feeding or fed live.
 As one might imagine, this can be a less than pleasant ordeal to witness, much less to have to take part in several times per day.
 Like all birds, owls can be quite messy eaters, so cleaning up after meals is another chore that most people would find hard to stomach.

 They are destructive and can easily rip apart anything you might have in their enclosure.

-Because of this and a plethora of other reasons, it is illegal to keep owls in many areas of the world which is another aspect that makes it difficult to have one as a pet.
+It is illegal to keep owls in many areas of the world.
 Those who choose to defy the law and keep an owl anyway face a variety of additional problems.
-If the bird falls ill there is usually no choice but to take it to a veterinarian who specializes in raptors.
+If the bird falls ill, there is usually no choice but to take it to a veterinarian who specializes in raptors.
 Your standard vet is not specially trained to treat these amazing birds.
-Taking an owl to a veterinarian puts an illegal owner at risk of being caught, fined, and possibly jailed as you need a permit and extensive training to become a certified and bonded professional raptor handler to keep these birds.
+Taking an owl to a veterinarian puts an illegal owner at risk of being caught, fined and possibly jailed, as you need a permit and extensive training to become a certified and bonded professional raptor handler.

 If you are interested in owls, you may sponsor one at a wildlife care center.
 If you are looking for a companion bird, consider adopting a parrot who needs a home.